History & Background

 Costa Rica International Academy was founded as a private, English-language, co-educational, non-sectarian school.
 The purposes and standards of the school are comparable to selective U.S. independent and college-preparatory schools.

-The Guanacaste campus was founded in 2000 in facilities owned by the Flamingo Beach Resort.
-In 2002, the school acquired a property with a near-finished building on the road between Huacas and Brasilito, near Reserva Conchal and the current Westin Resort.
+The School was founded in 2000 in facilities owned by the Flamingo Beach Resort.
+In 2002, the School acquired a property with a near-finished building on the road between Huacas and Brasilito, near Reserva Conchal and the current Westin Resort.
 The building was remodeled, and a covered gym, pool, athletic field, staff housing and a cafeteria were built.

 CRIA is recognized throughout Costa Rica for the academic excellence demanded of its students, its college preparatory program, the depth and range of its academic and co-curricular programs, and the quality and dedication of its faculty.
-Classes are small, averaging from 18 students.
+Classes are small, averaging 18 students in the primary and 22 students in the secondary.
 An experienced faculty drawn from the United States, Costa Rica and other countries is guided by a teaching philosophy that challenges and supports students to be independent learners and thoughtful citizens.

 CRIA is accredited by the Middle States Association of Colleges and Schools (MSA) and by the Costa Rican Ministry of Education.
 The school offers a U.S. high school diploma and a range of Advanced Placement (AP) courses.
 In addition, students who wish to enter Costa Rican university can apply for and obtain the Costa Rican Bachillerato.

 CRIA respects all creeds, religions, and points of view.
 The school does not undertake religious instruction nor blend secular and sectarian education.
 At the same time, moral values and spiritual issues have a place in the educational process.
 Values such as fairness, justice, compassion, honesty, and the “Golden Rule” are taught without a religious label.
 Faculty and staff conduct reflect these values and serve as models for the students.